DrrDom/pmapper/README.md

 **1.0.3**
 - add `get_subpharmacophore` function
 - fix `get_mirror_pharmacophore` function to use the same bin step and cached args as for the source pharmacophore instance

+**1.0.4**
+- fix installation of dependency `networkx`
+- add citations on examples of `pmapper` descriptors used for machine learning

 ## Examples